 - Use the belt for only one person at a time.
-Do not use a single belt for two or more people-even children. - To reduce the risk of sliding under the lap belt during a collision, avoid reclining the seatback any more than needed.
+Do not use a single belt for two or more people-even children. - Avoid reclining the seatback any more than needed.
 The seat belts provide maximum protection in a frontal or rear collision when the driver and the front passenger are sitting up straight and well back in the seats.
-If you are reclined, the lap belt may slide past your hips and apply restraint forces directly to the abdomen.
-In the event of a frontal collision, the more the seat is reclined, the greater the risk of personal injury.
+If you are reclined, the lap belt may slide past your hips and apply restraint forces directly to the abdomen or your neck may contact the shoulder belt.
+In the event of a frontal collision, the more the seat is reclined, the greater the risk of death or personal injury.

-- Be careful not to damage the belt webbing or hardware.
-Take care that they do not get caught or pinched in the seat or doors. - Inspect the belt system periodically.
+Be careful not to damage the belt webbing or hardware.
+Take care that they do not get caught or pinched in the seat or doors.

+- Inspect the belt system periodically.
 Check for cuts, fraying, and loose parts.
 Damaged parts should be replaced.
 Do not disassemble or modify the system. - Keep the belts clean and dry.
 If they need cleaning, use a mild soap solution or lukewarm water.
 Never use bleach, dye, or abrasive cleaners, or allow them to come into contact with the belt-they may severely weaken the belts.
-(See "Cleaning the interior" on page 353 in Section 5.) - Replace the belt assembly (including bolts) if it has been used in a severe impact.
+(See "Cleaning the interior" on page 361 in Section 5.) - Replace the belt assembly (including bolts) if it has been used in a severe impact.
 The entire assembly should be replaced even if damage is not obvious.